VocaDB/piapro-dotnet/README.md

 piapro-dotnet
 =============

-Piapro client for .NET, able to download metadata about content posts.
+[Piapro](https://piapro.jp/) client for .NET, able to download metadata about content posts.

 Compatible with .NET Standard 2.0.

+Since Piapro has no API, the client relies on HTML scraping.

 ### Features
 * Piapro URL testing (whether a specific URL is a possible Piapro content post)